Skip to content

 Now that we have MCP server responses flowing through cross.stream, we can build reactive workflows that automatically respond to events.

-Create handlers that automatically react to MCP responses and trigger follow-up actions.
+Create actors that automatically react to MCP responses and trigger follow-up actions.
 But first, let’s explore the structure of MCP responses interactively to understand what we’re working with.

 Exploring Response Structure